Leading from Behind

 The term ‘leading from behind’ is often credited to Nelson Mandela, who used this approach effectively in his leadership style.
 Mandela described it as a shepherd leading his flock, staying behind the flock letting the most nimble go out ahead, whereupon the others follow, not realizing that all along they are being directed from behind.

 This metaphor beautifully encapsulates the essence of the concept: influencing and steering the group subtly and strategically, allowing members to feel autonomous yet guided.
+It is also crucial to celebrate victory when nice things occur as part of this leadership strategy.

 Contrasting with Traditional Leadership Models